Learn About the Latest Techniques to Identify Laboratory-Grown Diamonds from GIA Researchers

 Natural and laboratory-grown diamond formation, diamond defects and their analysis, (including the basic principles of spectroscopy)

 The gemmological properties of chemical vapour deposition (CVD) and high-pressure, high-temperature (HPHT) grown laboratory-grown diamonds

 Post-growth treatment of laboratory-grown diamond

 The analytical instrumentation used by laboratories to identify laboratory-grown diamonds

-Hands-on operation of GIA instruments including the GIA iD100™, GIA DiamondCheck™ and the GIA UV Lamp with Viewing Cabinet.
+Technologies and instruments used for identification including the GIA iD100™, GIA DiamondCheck™ and the GIA UV Lamp with Viewing Cabinet.

 GIA Alumni receive a 10% discount.
 This member benefit is available to all global GIA Alumni when registering for this seminar.
 Please mention your alumni status for validation when registering.

 Each online seminar consists of multiple sessions over two days.

 The number of attendees will be limited to ensure the best experience for attendees and instructors.
 New dates and locations may be added throughout the year.